Your hardest capability, as a runtime you can prove.

 Runs in your environment

 Your compute, your keys.
-The runtime ships into your stack and answers to your Operation Center.
+The runtime ships into your stack and answers to your Operations Center.

 Yours to keep